Pittsburg State Gorillas football: Broyles era (1990–2009)

 In 1990, Chuck Broyles became the head football coach at Pittsburg State.
-In his first season, the Gorillas went 10–0 in the regular season and won two games in the Division playoffs.
+In the programs first season in the NCAA, the Gorillas went 10–0 in the regular season and won two games in the Division II playoffs.
 In 1991, the team finished 13–1–1 and won the NCAA Division II Football Championship.
 His teams also played in the Division II championship games in 1992, 1995 and 2004.
 In 2004, the Gorillas finished 14–1, losing 36–31 to Valdosta State University in the Division II championship game.
-During his 20 years as Pittsburg State's head coach, Broyles compiled a record of 194–45–2.
+During his 20 years as Pittsburg State's head coach, Broyles compiled a record of 198–47–2.
 He retired at the end of the 2009 season.
 A prominent player during this time was two-time All-American punter Brian Moorman, who played at PSU from 1995 to 1998 and went on to become a Pro Bowl punter for the Buffalo Bills.

 Beck era (2010–2019)

 Tim Beck took over as Pittsburg State's head football coach in 2010.
 In his second year as head coach, the Gorillas compiled a record of 13–1 and returned to the NCAA Division II Championship game for the first time since 2004.
 The Gorillas defeated Wayne State 35–21 to win the title.
-He resigned after the 2019 season.
+He resigned after the 2019 season, and is now the offensive coordinator for the Vanderbilt Commodores.
 John Brown, a wide receiver during this time, became a stud receiver for the Arizona Cardinals, Baltimore Ravens, and the Buffalo Bills.

-Wright era (2020– )
+Wright era (2020–2023)

 On December 7, 2019, Brian Wright was named the 15th head coach of Pittsburg State.
+During his four-year stint, Wright compiled a strong 33-8 overall record, establishing the Gorillas as a powerhouse in the Mid-America Intercollegiate Athletics Association (MIAA).
+Coach Wright Led PSU to back-to-back conference titles in 2021 and 2022, going 23-3 over those two seasons.
+Wright also won MIAA Coach of the Year award twice during his time at Pittsburg State: first in 2021 for guiding the Gorillas to a perfect 9-0 conference record and an NCAA Division II playoff run, and again in 2022 for securing back-to-back MIAA titles with a dominant 10-2 season.
+On December 3, 2023, Wright left PSU to become the head coach at Northern Arizona University (NAU).
+At NAU, Wright has since aimed to rebuild, though his time there falls outside his PSU chapter.